atecon/PairPlot/src/PairPlot_help.md

 	* Fix handling of transparency
 	* Add `grid` option for (optionally) drawing a grid in the background
 	* Add options `key_fontsize` and `tics_fontsize`.
+	* Add support for drawing centroids of 2-dimensional space.
 	* Remove the `font` option for setting the font (controlled by gretl now)
 	* Increase default font size to 12
 	* Switch to markdown-based help file